cvxr/CVX/doc/install.rst

 `SDPT3 <http://www.math.nus.edu.sg/~mattohkc/sdpt3.html>`_
 in the directories :file:`cvx/sedumi` and :file:`cvx/sdpt3`, respectively.
 When you run `cvx_setup`, CVX will automatically add these solvers to its solver list.
-(As discussed above, only SeDuMi is operational with Octave at this time.)

 If you have downloaded a CVX Professional Solver Bundle, then the solvers `Gurobi <http://gurobi.com>`_